Moscow says BBC being used to undermine political situation in Russia | Politics

 Russia's foreign ministry said on Thursday, without providing evidence, that the British Broadcasting Corporation (BBC) was being used to undermine the internal political situation and security in Russia.

 Moscow has said foreign media, including from Britain, offer a partial view of the world.
 Some Western governments dismiss that assertion and accuse Russian state media of bias, including over Russia's invasion of Ukraine.
-Britain's media regulator, Ofcom, launched 15 investigations on Monday into the output of Russian-backed television channel RT over the impartiality of its coverage of the invasion of Ukraine.
+The European Union banned Russian state-controlled media outlets RT and Sputnik with immediate effect on Wednesday for what it branded as systematic disinformation over Russia's invasion of Ukraine.

+The sanction means EU operators will be prohibited from broadcasting, facilitating or otherwise contributing to the dissemination of any RT and Sputnik content.
+Britain's media regulator was also considering whether RT should retain its licence in the country as it conducts 15 investigations into the broadcaster's impartiality and a further 12 into its programming.

 "The fact that Russian journalists are still at least somehow able to work there (in Britain) is associated solely with London's fears of jeopardising the position of the BBC radio and television corporation in Russia, since it is far from being assigned the last role in undermining domestic political stability and security in our country," Russian Foreign Ministry spokeswoman Maria Zakharova told a briefing in Moscow.
-The BBC did not immediately respond to a request for comment.
+The BBC declined to comment on the matter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)